 The academic experience at Trinity is second to none.
 We set high academic expectations for all of our students and provide a nurturing environment along with academic support to ensure their success.
 We educate the whole person so that they may become active leaders in our global society.
 To that end, we have instituted two strong academic programs; International Baccalaureate (IB) and College Preparatory – both of which challenge students to think critically, listen attentively and act humanely

-For over twenty-four years, Trinity has been a member of the IB Community and was the first Catholic school in Illinois to institute this honors program.
+For over twenty-five years, Trinity has been a member of the IB Community and was the first Catholic school in Illinois to institute this honors program.
 Our 90% success rate has consistently exceeded the national average.
 IB students study a wide range of curriculum and are evaluated by Trinity faculty and independent IB evaluators.
-For all IB course work, students need to display an in depth expertise of content through strong written and verbal communication.
+For all IB coursework, students need to display an in-depth expertise of content through strong written and verbal communication.
 Trinity’s Pre-IB courses are available for freshman and sophomores and students that qualify for a full IB certification are enrolled in the Full IB Diploma Program junior and senior year.

-To ensure that the student body acts as a unit and there is free exchange of ideas, students from the IB and College Prep programs attend theology, physical education, health and electives courses together.
+To ensure that the student body acts as a unit and there is a free exchange of ideas, students from the IB and College Prep programs attend theology, physical education, health, and electives courses together.